AudioReputation is reader-supported. When you buy through links on our site, we may earn an affiliate commission Learn More

 Well, the biggest issue is the price.
 All the other issues are not as significant.
 HE-1000 V2 are ridiculously expensive.
 It’s a huge question if they are worth the money.
 In our opinion, they are but you can always wait a bit more or buy used ones.
 Or, you can buy some cheaper headphones like Audeze LCD-X.

-This is the end of our list of 10 best planar magnetic headphones but you shouldn’t go away, yet.
+This is the end of our list of 10 best planar magnetic headphones in 2021 but you shouldn’t go away, yet.
 Before we say goodbye, there’s one more thing to discuss.
 Since buying a pair of planar magnetic headphones can be a huge investment, it’s good to know what to look for.
 Here’s a short buyer’s guide.

 Buyer’s Guide – What to Pay Attention to When Buying Planar Magnetic Headphones